 - pre-authorized debit at My Account for Individuals.

 For more information on all payment options, go to Make a payment to the Canada Revenue Agency.

 If you need more information after reading this publication, visit Canada Revenue Agency or call 1-800-959-8281.

 To get our forms and publications, go to Forms and publications or call 1-800-959-8281.

 For personal and general tax information by telephone, use our automated service, TIPS, by calling 1-800-267-6999.

-If you are not satisfied with the service that you have received, contact the CRA employee you have been dealing with or call the telephone number that you have been given.
-If you are not pleased with the way your concerns are addressed, you can ask to discuss the matter with the employee’s supervisor.
+If you are not satisfied with the service you received, try to resolve the matter with the CRA employee you have been dealing with or call the telephone number provided in the CRA’s correspondence.
+If you do not have contact information, go to Contact information.